unrealwork/axibase-collector/jobs/docker.md

    -job-enable=docker-socket
 ```

-- Enable auto-restart for the container if Docker engine supports option `--restart-always=true`.
+- Optionally, set auto-restart policy for the container if the Docker engine version supports this option `--restart-always=true`.
-- On Docker hosts with SELinux enabled the container will run into `permission denied` error when trying to read data from `/var/run/docker.sock` Unix socket.
-Fall back to Remote Collection option or disable SELinux in test environments.
+- On hosts with SELinux enabled the container will run into `permission denied` error when trying to read data from `/var/run/docker.sock`.
+Switch to Remote Collection option.
 Other alternatives: https://github.com/dpw/selinux-dockersock

 #### Remote Collection